 Well, consider this: Identity thieves often target small businesses since they have fewer defenses than larger corporations.

 Cyber liability insurance coverage supplements and supports a company’s recovery attempts after a hack.
 The insurance carrier will help find professional resources and provide financial assistance during a data breach’s investigation, notification, recovery, and post-recovery phases.

 ZenGRC Can Help You Prevent Cyberattacks

-Cyber insurance is a worthwhile option to consider, but it can’t be your entire strategy.
-Your best approach is to build strong defenses against attacks whether you’re insured for them or not.
+Cyber insurance is a worthwhile option, but it can’t be your entire strategy.
+Your best approach is to build strong defenses against attacks regardless of whether you’re insured.

-Staying on top of threats can be challenging no matter the size of your company, and increasing scale often brings decreased transparency into your risks.
-How can you make sure that all threats are accounted for?
+Staying on top of threats actively versus being reactive can be challenging no matter the size of your company, and increasing scale often decreases transparency into your risks.
+So how can you ensure that all threats are accounted for?

-ZenGRC is a risk and compliance solution that makes tracking and analyzing threats throughout your company easier than ever before.
-ZenGRC provides a clear view of your company’s threat landscape and includes automation and integration that will help you prevent cyber threats before they can strike.
-Schedule a demo and learn more about how ZenGRC can help you build a strong first line of defense for your company’s data.
+The ZenGRC is a risk and compliance solution that makes tracking and analyzing threats throughout your company more straightforward than ever before.
+ZenGRC provides a clear view of your company’s threat landscape and includes automation and integration to help prevent cyber threats before they strike.

 Schedule a demo to learn how ZenGRC can help you build a solid first line of defense for your company’s data security.